martavp/pypsa-in-prime/README.md

 16. Solution to "memory error".

 The config file should include a path to a folder where the temporal files during the solving of the network are saved.

 > tmpdir: "/home/marta/tmp"

-If this path is not specified, the [default is to use the directory where the script is being executed] (https://github.com/PyPSA/pypsa-eur/blob/2e70e8d15b722e818efb57cf72b35a9536340365/scripts/solve_network.py#L281) which can cause errors due to not enough space in PRIME.
+If this path is not specified, the [default is to use the directory where the script is being executed](https://github.com/PyPSA/pypsa-eur/blob/2e70e8d15b722e818efb57cf72b35a9536340365/scripts/solve_network.py#L281) which can cause errors due to not enough space in PRIME.

 17. Solution to "memory error".

-Indicate that temporary files for the solver must the saved in the temporary directory specified in the config file by changing the script 'solve_network.py' and including the attribute
+Indicate that temporary files for the solver must be saved in the temporary directory specified in the config file by changing the script 'solve_network.py' and including the attribute
 > n.lopf(pyomo=False, solver_name=solver_name, solver_dir=tmpdir,

 18. I (Marta) have manually increased the resources in rule build_renewable_profiles to speed up that rule in the cluster.